shinyoungyou/user-docs/docs/pages/debugging.md

 2. This will execute the `add()` function but not show its inner workings.
 3. Use this to move through your code quickly when you don’t need to see every detail.

+!!!
+Warning
+      The **Step Over** won’t let you see their internal operations.
+Use the **Step Over** when you’re confident that the function is working as expected, or when you need to move quickly through your code.

 <figure markdown="span">
   ![Image title](../assets/debug9.gif){ width="100%" }
 </figure>

 ## Finish Debugging
-1. When you’re done, click the red square (stop button) to stop debugging.
+1. When you’re done, click the stop button (red square) to stop debugging.
-2. Check your terminal to see the output (it should display "Product is: 12").
+2. Check your terminal to see the output (it should display `Product is: 12`).

 <figure markdown="span">
   ![Image title](../assets/debug10.gif){ width="100%" }
 </figure>

+!!! success
+    Debugging is complete.
+If the output is as expected, your code is functioning correctly!

+## Conclusion
+By the end of this section, you will have successfully learned the following:

+1. How to set up, run, and inspect your Python code using the VS Code debugger
+2. How to use breakpoints and debugging features such as Step Into, Step Over, and Step Out
+3. How to effectively troubleshoot and refine your code during debugging